3rd DCA Denies Vicarious Liability for Those Aiding in Defense

 However, Florida’s Third District Court of Appeal in Miccosukee Tribe v.
 Bermudez recently declined to extend this kind of vicarious liability to individuals who aid in a legal defense.
 The argument in favor of extending liability was based on case law that pertained largely to attorney’s fees, the court found, and could not be used as a basis to require a third party to pay for damages incurred by another person or entity.

 Our car accident attorneys in Fort Lauderdale recognize this ruling limits the circumstances under which plaintiffs can pursue other parties for injury compensation.
-However, the overall impact is likely minimal, as the case involved a series of special circumstances.
+However, the overall impact is likely minimal, as the case involved a series of special circumstances. more The case involved a drunk driver who is a member of an American Indian tribe in South Florida.
+She was reportedly drunk the night she crashed into another vehicle, killing one woman and seriously injuring a father and son.

 The plaintiffs sued the driver for damages, and the driver’s father was also listed as a defendant because he was the owner of the vehicle (per the dangerous instrumentality doctrine).
 After several years of ongoing litigation, wherein the defendant’s legal costs were covered by the tribe, the jury returned a verdict of $3.1 million in favor of the plaintiffs.